 Water pollution is putting our health at risk.
 Unsafe water kills more people each year than war and all other forms of violence combined.
 Meanwhile, less than 1% of the Earth’s freshwater is actually accessible to us and it’s in our best interest to protect what we have, especially considering that by 2050, global demand for freshwater is expected to be one-third greater than it is now.
-Here are six causes of water pollution, as well as what we can do to reduce water pollution in our personal capacity.
+Here are six causes of water pollution, as well as what we can do to reduce it.

 Water is uniquely vulnerable to pollution because it’s able to dissolve more substances than any other liquid on Earth.
 Toxic substances from farms, towns, and factories readily dissolve into and mix with it, which causes water pollution as a result.

 According to the UN, more than 80% of the world’s wastewater flows back into the environment without being treated or reused; in some least-developed countries, this figure tops 95%.
 Harmful chemicals and bacteria can be found in sewage and wastewater even after it’s been treated.
 Households release sewage and wastewater, which makes its way to the ocean, mixing with freshwater and affecting the water quality and marine life.
 Also, the bacteria and pathogens found in wastewater breed disease, and cause health-related issues in humans and animals.